 APIA's treatment philosophy is one of assisting individuals to develop an awareness of their strengths and using their identified strengths to succeed with the treatment plan.
 Interventions are not only diagnosis specific, but they are also specific to the phase of recovery and stage of change.
-All services are provided in an outpatient setting, both inperson and via telemedicine.
+All services are provided in an outpatient setting, both in-person and via telemedicine.

 Behavioral health services include individual, couple, family, and group psychotherapy to address mental health concerns, substance abuse difficulties, and co-occurring disorders.
 The most common occurring mental health issues include depression and anxiety related mood disorders; however, APIA does address the full range of diagnosis from adjustment to schizophrenia.
 Substance abuse treatment services include alcohol and drug information school (ADIS), evaluation and risk measurement/prevention, and individual and group therapies.
 Psychological testing is provided to geriatric, adult, children, and adolescent clients dealing with a broad range of issues from mental competency, learning disabilities, personality, emotional, and behavioral diagnostic issues.
-Psychiatric services involving medication assessment and evaluation are also provided through contractual partners, in addition to providing outpatient behavioral health services.
-While not directly part of the internship experience, behavioral health staff work with Primary Care staff to provided holistic, integrated care in four APIA service communities.
+Psychiatric services involving medication assessment and evaluation are also provided through contractual partners, in addition to providing outpatient behavioral health staff work with Primary Care staff to provide holistic, integrated care in four APIA service communities.
 Behavioral health staff members also assist with community outreach and education events.